 This is a recipe our family has used for years, it’s a tried and true no-fail perfect sugar cookie recipe, so long as you follow the directions.
 We do not recommend substituting ingredients, which means, NO you cannot use Margarine or other butter substitutes in place of the real Unsalted butter- or your recipe will not work.
 Margarine is NOT the same as butter and cannot be used interchangeably with decent results.

-Combine the dry ingredients and add a little at a time to butter mixture, mixing at low speed until flour is completely incorporated and the dough forms a ball.
+- Combine the dry ingredients and add a little at a time to the butter mixture, mixing at low speed until flour is completely incorporated and the dough forms a ball.

-Bake on cool, ungreased baking sheet, then bake 8 to 10 minutes or until just beginning to turn brown around the edges.
+- Bake on a cool, ungreased baking sheet, then bake for 8 to 10 minutes or until just beginning to turn brown around the edges.

 Tips-n-Tricks for Rolling Out Dough Without Any Mess